soonheumko/Local/README.md

 ## 5. Results

 * Verification of Section 1
 <ul>
 We first compare the performance between FORMATTED and UNFORMATTED file reading/writing performances.
 We compare the performance of writing and reading a 1-dimensional integer array whose size is 100 million (roughly 380 Megabytes in file size).
 We write/read the entire variable at a single instruction.
 It is tested on Intel compiler version 15.
-We did not apply the buffered I/O option.
+We did not apply the buffered I/O option.<br><br>

 | I/O Instruction | File Format | Time for Operation |
 |:-----:|:-----:|:-----:|